AJ believes that “God is Dead,” and a conversation with his grandmother Livia only reinforces this belief.

 - Fittingly, it is a song by Thievery Corporation that is playing at the Soho Grand when professional criminal Chris visits the hotel.

 - Actor residue.
-Janeane Garafolo starts to get upset on the movie set when her character is called a “bitch” in the film’s dialogue, and everybody on the set immediately jumps to placate her.
+Janeane Garafolo starts to get upset on the movie set when the script has her character being called a “bitch,” and everybody on the set immediately jumps to placate her.
 Chase is banking on our knowledge of Garafolo—her actor residue—as an outspoken Gen-X feminist to give us the funniest moment of the episode.

 - 2nd funniest moment of the episode: Jon Favreau making sure he gets all his fingerprints off Christopher’s gun.

-- Chris says that he loves movies but—as he often does on The Sopranos—he gets details about movies wrong.
+- Chris says that he loves movies but he very often gets details about movies wrong.
 Here he refers to Scorcese’s film The King of Comedy incorrectly as “Kings of Comedy.”
-Robert DeNiro’s climactic line in that film—“Better to be King for a night than schmuck for a lifetime”—might echo Chris’ thoughts in this episode – he may have returned to Tony and the Mob because he would rather be a king in New Jersey than a schmuck in Hollywood.
+(He may be mashing it up with the comic documentary The Original Kings of Comedy.)
+Robert DeNiro’s climactic line in Scorcese’s film—“Better to be King for a night than schmuck for a lifetime”—might echo Chris’ thoughts in this episode – he may have returned to Tony and the Mob because he would rather be a king in New Jersey than a schmuck in Hollywood.